etobella/reporting-engine/report_xlsx/README.rst

 Usage
 =====

-An example of XLSX report for partners:
+An example of XLSX report for partners on a module called `module_name`:

 A python class ::

-    from odoo.addons.report_xlsx.report.report_xlsx import ReportXlsx
+    from odoo import models

-    class PartnerXlsx(ReportXlsx):
+    class PartnerXlsx(models.TransientModel):
+        _name = 'report.module_name.report_name'
+        _inherit = ''

         def generate_xlsx_report(self, workbook, data, partners):
             for obj in partners: